Vamsieth/Vamsieth/README.md

 - 👋 Hi, I’m @Vamsieth
-- 👀 I’m interested in blockchain, web development and everything related to tech
+- 👀 I’m interested in web 3, Ai, web development and everything related to tech
 - 🌱 I’m currently learning DSA with c/c++
 - 💞️ I’m looking to collaborate on blockchain, web 3 and web development
 - 📫 you can reach me at svamsi.tech@gmail.com